PabloLazros/Chat-socket-server-system/README.md

 ## Project Overview

-EchoTalk is a real-time chat application consisting of a client program (`client.c`) and a server program (`server.c`).
-Developed by Ahmed Suhail, Wasim Chami, and Yahya Elnamla, this project enables users to connect, authenticate, and engage in live chat sessions.
+EchoTalk is a real-time chat application consisting of a client program (`client.c`) and a server program (`server.c`), this project enables users to connect, authenticate, and engage in live chat sessions.
 The server efficiently manages multiple client connections, providing a seamless and interactive chatting experience.

 ## Client Program (`client.c`)